rodmonic/DragonWoodAI/README.md

 | :--: |
 | Final Results |

-While the results aren't massive, they do show a 6% increase in chance of winning over the determinsitic algorithm.
+While the advantage Alice has isn't massive, there is a 6% increase in chance of winning over the deterministic algorithm.
 We can see that Alice has managed to not only learn the right moves to make she has a slight advantage over the rule based algorithm.

-To try and understand why this might be and some of the decision making process behind the algorithm I decided to investigate the weights and structure of the network.
+To try and understand why this might be and some of the decision making process behind the algorithm, I decided to investigate the weights and structure of the network.
 The Neat-python library has a simple tool that visualises the winning network.
 The first output of the tool provides us with the below network.

 |![Final Network Full](<./docs/Final Network Full.png> "Final Network") |
 | :--: |